Government Technology

 But just because a state's own Web site is lacking doesn't mean taxpayers are in the dark.
 The White House's recovery Web site offers state-by-state information, including for Illinois.
 And Illinois is also one of 16 states that the U.S. General Accountability Office is closely following on its recovery Web site and in its bimonthly reviews of stimulus spending.

-Other online sites with state-by-state information include: the Council of State Governments' StateRecovery.org; States for a Transparent and Accountable Recovery or STAR coalition; the country's mayors at MainStreet Economic Recovery; and from the private sector, Recovery.org.
+Other online sites with state-by-state information include: the Council of State Governments' StateRecovery.org; States for a Transparent and Accountable Recovery or STAR coalition; and the country's mayors at MainStreet Economic Recovery.
 Many cities have their own stimulus tracking sites, including New York City's Stimulus Tracker and San Francisco's recovery site.

 Another resource for tracking how states are managing stimulus money and which programs are receiving funding as part of the recovery effort is Stateline.org's stimulus special section.